leylabmpi/StrainVis/SynTrackerVis_app/manual.md

 - **Color edges by:** Select the feature, by which the edges are divided into two categories.
 - **Same color / Different color:** Select the color that will be applied on each category of edges.

+#### Saving the network

+- **Save as image:** When using the 'Plot download options' and selecting one of the four available image formats, the network graph area is saved in its initial presentation (without considering interactions such as zoom-in/out, etc.).
+In order to save the exact current view (including graph interactive modifications), it is possible to use the Bokeh interface 'Save' button, which exports the graph in png format only (it is then saved in the browser's default Downloads location).
+- **Save data table:** The network data is saved as a tab-delimited format file, containing the following columns: Sample1, Sample2, APSS, weight.
+The weight column reflects the score of each pair of samples after applying the APSS connections threshold.

 ### *Synteny per position analyses*

 These analyses are presented for each contig of the selected reference genome.
 If there is more than one contig,